glennongithub/sveco/readme.md

 cd into repo

 cd into webapp
-then make sure your hos mashine is handling that ionic app run npm install
+then make sure your host mashine is handling that ionic app run npm install